WEDNESDAY–SUNDAY, MARCH 25–29, 2020

-The Second Annual Dr. Saul and Dorothy Kit Film Noir Festival
+The Third Annual Dr. Saul and Dorothy Kit Film Noir Festival

-Screenings will be accompanied by discussions featuring film scholars Ann Douglas, Frank Krutnik, James Naremore, Francis M. Nevins, and Pamela Wojcik.
+Screenings will be accompanied by discussions featuring film scholars Ann Douglas, Noah Isenberg, Vincent Brook, and Steven Ross.
 All talks will be livestreamed for those who cannot attend in person.
-Columbia’s Rare Book & Manuscript Library will also host an accompanying exhibit of items from the Cornell Woolrich Papers, which reside at Columbia University.
+We look forward to seeing you at the Lenfest in March 2020!

 Tickets: $12 General Admission / $10 Seniors (65 and older) / $8 Student*